-Search time clearly depends on the type of sweeping movement the swarm employs.
+Search time clearly depends on the type of sweeping movement the searching team employs.
 Detection of evaders is based on deterministic and preprogrammed search protocols.
 We consider two types of search patterns, circular and spiral patterns.
-The desired result is that after each sweep around the region, the radius of the circle that bounds the evader region (for the circular sweep), or the actual radius of the evader region (for the spiral sweep), decreases by a value that is strictly positive.
+The desired result is that after each sweep around the region, the radius of the circle that bounds the evader region (for the circular sweep), or the actual radius of the evader region (for the spiral sweep), decreases by a strictly positive value.
 This guarantees complete cleaning of the evader region, by shrinking in finite time the possible area in which evaders can reside to zero.
 At the beginning of the circular search process we assume that only half the length of the agents' sensors is inside the evader region, i.e. a footprint of length $r$, while the other half is outside the region in order to catch evaders that may move outside the region while the search progresses.
 At the beginning of the spiral search process we assume that the entire length of the agents' sensors is inside the evader region, i.e. a footprint of length $2r$.